Vinod Aggarwal: Early life

+Career

+Prior to joining the faculty at UC Berkeley in 1980, he was a Research Fellow at the Brookings Institution, an American think-tank based in Washington, D.C., and professor at the Geneva Graduate Institute from 1988 to 1989 At UC Berkeley, he is the Alann P. Bedford Endowed Chair of Asian Studies in the Travers Department of Political Science and an Affiliated Professor in the Haas School of Business.
+He regularly teaches undergraduate and graduate courses on international political economy, international relations, and business and public policy.
+He also directs the Berkeley APEC Study Center (BASC) and is a visiting professor at INSEAD's Asia campus.

 Aggarwal has been influential in the fields of U.S. trade policy, corporate strategy, international trade institutions, globalization, international debt rescheduling, international political economy, and international relations.
 His research expertise includes the international politics of trade, international finance, comparative public policy, rational choice, and bargaining theory.
 Frequently, he has been sought out in these areas by the private and public sector.

 He has worked with a number of Fortune 500 corporations such as Cisco, Hewlett-Packard, and Qualcomm, as well as other companies including Herman Miller, Italcementi, ARCO, and Nestle.
 Aggarwal was named Chief Economist for the global growth consulting firm Frost and Sullivan.
 In the public sector, Aggarwal has consulted with the U.S. Department of Commerce, World Trade Organization, Organisation for Economic Co-operation and Development, the Group of Thirty (G30), IFAD, the International Labour Organization, ASEAN, and the World Bank.
+In November 2008, Dr. Aggarwal addressed the APEC CEO Summit in Lima, Peru.